nus-cs2103-AY2324S1/tp/docs/team/mamayuan.md

 ### Contributions to the UG

 ### Contributions to the DG
+- Define `Glossary` section

 ### Contributions to team-based tasks

 ### Review/mentoring contributions
+- Helped review some of [team PRs](https://github.com/AY2324S1-CS2103-W14-3/tp/pulls?q=is%3Apr) that required approval before merging into the master branch and provided relevant feedbacks.
+- Contributed to GitHub/Telegram/Zoom discussions to help clarify/answer questions and add my thoughts.

 ### Contributions beyond the project team